 - 2 cups all-purpose flour

 - 1/4 teaspoon cinnamon

-- In a large bowl whisk together oil, brown sugar, sweet potato puree, maple syrup, eggs, milk, and vanilla until well blended.
+- In a large bowl whisk together oil, butter, sugars, sweet potato puree, eggs, and vanilla until well blended.

 - In another bowl whisk together the dry ingredients: flour, baking powder, salt, ginger, nutmeg, cloves, and cinnamon.

 - Stir in the dry ingredients into the wet, just until combined.

 - Transfer the batter into the prepared loaf pan and shake to distribute evenly.